open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 ### convert_exponential_hist_to_explicit_hist

-`convert_exponential_hist_to_explicit_hist([ExplicitBounds])`
+`convert_exponential_hist_to_explicit_hist(distribution, [ExplicitBounds])`

-the `convert_exponential_hist_to_explicit_hist` function converts an ExponentialHistogram to an Explicit (_normal_) Histogram.
+The `convert_exponential_hist_to_explicit_hist` function converts an ExponentialHistogram to an Explicit (_normal_) Histogram.

 This function requires 2 arguments:

-- `distribution` - This argument is defines the convertion algorithm used to distribute the exponential datapoints into a new Explicit Histogram.
+- `distribution` - This argument defines the convertion algorithm used to distribute the exponential datapoints into a new Explicit Histogram.
 There are 4 distribution options:
 <br>
-  - __upper__ - This approach identifies the highest possible value of each exponential bucket (_the upper bound_) and uses it to distribute the datapoints by comparing the upper bound of each bucket with the ExplicitBounds.
-This approach works better for small/narrow exponential histograms.
+  - __upper__ - This approach identifies the highest possible value of each exponential bucket (_the upper bound_) and uses it to distribute the datapoints by comparing the upper bound of each bucket with the ExplicitBounds provided.
+This approach works better for small/narrow exponential histograms where the difference between the upper bounds and lower bounds are small.
 <br>
   - __midpoint__ - This approach works in a similar way to the __upper__ approach, but instead of using the upper bound, it uses the midpoint of each exponential bucket.
+The midpoint is identified by calculationg the average of the upper and lower bounds.
 This approach also works better for small/narrow exponential histograms.
 <br>
-  - __uniform__ - This approach distributes the datapoints for each bucket uniformly across the __ExplicitBounds__.
+  - __uniform__ - This approach distributes the datapoints for each bucket uniformly across the overlapping __ExplicitBounds__.
 This approach works better for large/wide exponential histograms.
 <br>
-  - __random__ - This approach distributes the datapoints for each bucket randomly across the __ExplicitBounds__.
+  - __random__ - This approach distributes the datapoints for each bucket randomly across the overlapping __ExplicitBounds__.
 This approach works better for large/wide exponential histograms.
 <br>
 - `ExplicitBounds` represents the list of bucket boundaries for the new histogram.
 This argument is __required__ and __cannot be empty__.